gsquire/redis-multi-map/README.md

 I would not consider this module to be production ready at the moment.
 There should be more extensive unit test coverage.

-Some benchmark numbers run locally with the provided script:
+Some benchmark numbers achieved by running the provided script locally:

 ```sh
 MULTIMAP.INSERT averaged over 5 runs: 66,760 requests/s